The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 That puts a cap on what they can profitably spend to bring in a new customer.

 But real estate investors?
-I talked to a guy last week that takes home an average of $40-50,000 in net profit per deal.
+Last week, I talked to a guy who takes home an average of $40-50,000 in net profit per deal.
 Even novice wholesalers can make over $10,000 per deal if they’re in a good market.

 All that profit means people are willing to spend a lot to get motivated seller leads – and competition can be fierce.